 From 2010 through 2015, the broadest measure of money supply, M3, increased about 45%, far faster than GDP growth, yet the inflation rate declined during that period.

-In October 2018, Venezuela experienced the world's highest hyperinflation, with an annual inflation rate of 833,997%.
+In October 2018, Venezuela experienced the highest hyperinflation in the world, with an annual inflation rate of 833,997%.

-In December 2021, Federal Reserve chairman Jerome Powell stated that the link between money supply and inflation "ended about 40 years ago."
+In December 2021, Fed chairman Jerome Powell stated that the once-strong link between the money supply and inflation "ended about 40 years ago," due to financial innovations and deregulation.

-In 2021, most countries experienced a considerable increase in inflation.
+In 2021, most countries experienced a considerable increase in inflation, which is believed to be caused by a mixture of demand and supply shocks.

-As per May 2023, inflation expectations generally seem to remain anchored.
+As per May 2023, most countries experienced declining inflation rates and inflation expectations generally seem to remain anchored.

 As of 2023, Denmark is the only OECD country which maintains a fixed exchange rate (against the euro).